The Gospel Is Life-Changing

 There is so much more to unpack here about this wonderful news of the Gospel, and we'd love to explore this message with you as a church.
 The Gospel is great news for all who believe, and we long to proclaim these truths every time we are together; to worship, celebrate, and live out this grand story.

-We are a denomination of the Presbyterian Church of America.
-For more, please visit our Resources Page for more details.
+We are a church of the Presbyterian Church of America.
+For more specifics on our doctrinal beliefs, please visit our Resources Page for more details.

 Our Core Values